AaltoSciComp/scicomp-docs/about/index.rst

 Most of the computationally-intensive research outputs from our member departments use our resources.
 In addition, at least the CS and NBE departments use our data storage for most big data projects.
-You may view the our research results using `research.aalto.fi (Science-IT infrastructure section
+You may view our users' research results using `research.aalto.fi (Science-IT infrastructure section
 <https://research.aalto.fi/en/equipment/scienceit(27991559-92d9-4b3b-95ee-77147899d043)/publications.html>`_).